-Lectures and discussion will be delivered remotely.
-Both lectures and TA's discussion sections will be recorded and made available to students asynchronously.
-It is important to come to every lecture.
+Lectures and discussion: Both lectures and TA's discussion sections will be recorded and made available to students asynchronously for the first two weeks.
 There is a weekly discussion section for this course.
-You are strongly recommended to attend it since the TAs will review material covered in class, and also introduce material not covered in class and go over practice problems, the kind of problems you may encounter on exams.
+You are strongly recommended to attend (watch) it since the TAs will review material covered in class, and also introduce material not covered in class and go over practice problems, the kind of problems you may encounter on exams.
 You will also be able to ask the TAs any question about the material covered in the lectures during the discussion section.